 A-Skip is an upgraded version of the skip we all did as kids (assuming you skipped as a kid).

 Start skipping by lifting up one leg into the knee up, toe up, heel up position.

 Now powerfully apply force back into the ground and quickly drive up the opposite leg, working the knee up, heel up, toe up.
 When the foot strikes the ground, let it bounce off the ground into a ‘skip’.

 Work on keeping the body upright and emphasize foot position and arm action.

-The majority of plays in football comes down to short bursts of speed.
-The long plays may make the highlight reel, but those are the exceptions not the rule.
+The majority of plays in football come down to short bursts of speed.
+The long plays may make the highlight reel, but those are the exceptions, not the rule.

 The more power you can generate to accelerate quickly the more success you’re likely to see on the football field.

 Here are my two favorite drills to improve acceleration ability.

 For this drill, you’ll need a speed sled.
 Even if you’re training on your own, speed sleds are not really that expensive and definitely worth the investment.
 This Speed Sled from Titan works great and will last you for years.

 Put on the harness and make sure you’re properly attached to the sled.
 Make sure that the surface you’re running on is smooth and only use about 10% of your bodyweight.
 You want to sprint with the sled, not dragging it behind you.